Making of The London Eye

-Constructing the EDF Energy London Eye was a massive challenge.
+Constructing The London Eye was a massive challenge.
 It’s the tallest cantilevered observation wheel in the world, rising high above the London skyline at 135 metres.
 It was a piece of daring innovation and revolutionary design which combined the best of British design, architecture and engineering with an exceptional team of experts.

 The London Eye passenger capsules incorporate an entirely new design form for an observation wheel.
 Instead of being suspended under the wheel they turn within circular mounting rings fixed to the outside of the main rim.
 The result is a stunning 360 degree panoramic view from the top of the wheel.